megawario/morty-discord-bot/README.md

 Discord bot named morty
 Does nothing special...just a bot.

-## intall
+## install
-run npm start to run it on forever.
+Run npm start.

+It will use forever.

 Do not forget to set the required env variables

 ## Configuration
 Required variables are:

 DISCORD_TOKEN - discord bot token